Do You Need to Install a New Roof?

 There's a huge price range for the various roofing types available — from asphalt shingles to metal, tile, and slate — and the type of roofing material you choose will be one of the biggest cost factors.

-Angie's List members recently reported spending an average of $11,095 nationwide for a tear-off and replacement of a roof.
+Nationwide, Angie's List members recently reported spending an average of $11,095 to tear-off and replace an asphalt roof.
 A metal roof installation averaged $12,236, while roof repairs for various leak issues, shingle replacement, and minor fascia work cost Angie's List members $751 on average.

 Your roof's size and pitch also play an important role in price, as does accessibility to the roof.
 Get at least three estimates for a new roof installation before hiring, and make sure those estimates take all of these factors into consideration so you're comparing them fairly and aren't surprised by any costs along the way.